 Now to disable the P2P feature, you need to turn off the “Allow downloads from other PCs” option as shown in the picture below:

 After following all the steps mentioned above, you need to restart your computer to make the changes effective and try to check if it can remove the issue or not.
 In case it doesn’t work we are going to provide you with more solutions which you can try.

 7. Clear your DNS cache and reset your IP address

 Earlier, you tried to restart your router to clear its cache but it didn’t work.
 Even if you tried the most effective and common methods it is still not able to fix it.
 Now it is time to get deeper and a little technical by looking at your DNS settings.
-Since the router has cache present in it which needs to be purged before establishing a connection to the internet.
+Since the router has a cache present, it needs to be purged before establishing a connection to the internet.